best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 `````

 It can be difficult to decide when repetition warrants refactoring of code into reusable functions/classes.
-The "Rule of Three" suggests that if similar code has been written more than two times, then it is worth extracting its operation to a reproducible procedure like a function or class.
+The 'Rule of Three' suggests that if similar code has been written more than two times, then it is worth extracting its operation to a reproducible procedure like a function or class.
 However, consider if you have already written the code twice or are about to write it for the second time, whether it is a piece code you might use a lot in future.
 If the answer is yes,
 turn it into something more modular and reusable.